jsutch/Jenkins_Terraform_Azure/README.md

 License

-These code samples are licensed under Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)
+These code samples are licensed under MIT